hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/triangulate.rst

       Arrange the new triangles nicely, slower method.
    :Clip:
       Split n-gons using an ear-clipping algorithm
-      (gives similar results to the tessellation used for the viewport rendering).
+      (the same method of tessellation used for viewport display).

 Outputs